VivianBailey/Mutplot/README.md

 **Step8: click “Download Plot”**

-**Step9: if you want to download the domain information used in the plot, click “Download Domain”. if you want to download the subsetted data used in the plot, click "Download Domain".**
+**Step9: if you want to download the domain information used in the plot, click “Download Domain”. if you want to download the subsetted data used in the plot, click "Download Domain"**

 # Run the app in local computer.